5 Survival Tips For Business Owners During A Recession

 One of the best ways to increase your marketing efforts is by starting from within.
 Before you start spending any money on glitzy marketing, start by using the bird you have in hand to get the ones in the bush.
 J

 Find creative ways to reward your loyal customers.
 Find ways to reward those who have been with you the longest.
 Give them something to inspire them to rave about you to their friends, family, neighbors and colleagues.
+Your existing customers are your best marketers.
+They’ve known you the longest, and if you ask, most of them will gladly promote your business for free in person or online.

 4. Create an online presence

 When people hear of a business, product, or service these days, they first go online to Google it.
-And if you’re not online in any way – social media, webpage, even WhatsApp groups, etc. – then you’ve ruined that first impression.
+And if you’re not online in any way—social media, webpage, even WhatsApp groups, etc.—then you’ve ruined that first impression.

 Social media accounts, handles, and pages are free.
 It will take less than 2 minutes to get them, so please do.

-If you already have a presence, be more active on them as that’s the way to get customers and sales at this time.
+If you already have a presence, be more active on them, as that’s the way to get customers and sales at this time.

 5. Keep financial records

 Without keeping proper financial records, how will you know if your business has enough money to survive?
-And how will you recognize the point where you need to get more capital for your business, like raising external capital for example.
+And how will you recognize the point where you need to get more capital for your business, like raising external capital, for example?

-Business is mostly a numbers game and your financial records are the lenses through which you see if those numbers are adding up, or looking down.
-Your financial records help you understand your profitability, your investments and your financing requirements.
+Business is mostly a numbers game, and your financial records are the lenses through which you see if those numbers are adding up or looking down.
+Your financial records help you understand your profitability, your investments, and your financing requirements.

 You need to have a system in place for capturing these records.
 It could be a record book, a Microsoft Excel sheet, or a piece of software.
 What you use to keep records really depends on the size and scale of your business.